armory/documentation/_spinnaker/app_secrets.md

 You can now put in your production secrets into that "bucket" safely.

-## Operationalize Vault Access

-The Vault access token that grants permission to the secrets will be stored as a Kubernetes secret in this example; provided the developers do not have direct access to the production kubernetes namespace, they should not have any ability to retrieve this secret (note, though, that Kubernetes secrets are simply base64-encoded strings, and not using "real" encryption).
-We will set up the token into a secret and then configure our Kubernetes deployment to mount that secret, and initialize the pods with a container that can pull down the actual secrets from Vault.

 ### Create a K8s Secret

 Using `kubectl` you'll want to create a Secret within your namespace that